-The corona pandemic has overrun our totally defenseless society and economy in recent months.
+The coronavirus pandemic has overrun our totally defenseless society and economy in recent months.
 At the moment, we can only speculate about the long-term impact that this illness will have on individual industries.
 We are unlikely to have any meaningful forecasts about the impact for several months or, possibly, several years.
 But we are already feeling the short-term economic pain caused by the virus.
 Lockdowns and temporary unemployment have bruised both national and international economies.
-Just like leaders of other industries, executives in the construction business are now trying to determine where their sector will head after the corona crisis.
+Just like leaders of other industries, executives in the construction business are now trying to determine where their sector will head after the coronavirus crisis.

-Tan Gangyi, an architect in Wuhan, said the corona pandemic could have a positive effect on architecture and building practices: “Remote monitoring, VR technology, particularly after the introduction of 5G, and other technologies will have a huge impact not only on design, but also on architecture.
+Tan Gangyi, an architect in Wuhan, said the coronavirus pandemic could have a positive effect on architecture and building practices: “Remote monitoring, VR technology, particularly after the introduction of 5G, and other technologies will have a huge impact not only on design, but also on architecture.
 The production and sharing of knowledge will change, and the combination of online and offline activities in architect training and architectural design will become more and more common.”